shrou6/Sending-Emails/README.md

 # Sending-Emails
 ### When we need to send an email to more than one person, it requires a lot of time and effort
 ### So we solve this problem by:
-- Collect all eamils in Excel file
+- Collect all emils in Excel file
 - import excel file using pandas
 - import importanat libraries
    1. smtplib to connect the smtp server to send email